Skip to main content

 Catalog Module

-The catalog is the core module in witboost.
-It keeps track of all entities you work with in witboost (e.g. data products, components, resources, users, groups, domains and templates).
-Thus, most of witboost modules and core components interact with the catalog (e.g. Builder, Scaffolder, etc.), meaning that some actions that we take on those dependent modules (e.g. making a commit on a data product from the Builder module), will require the user to have permissions both for the dependent module (e.g. the Builder) and the Catalog module.
+The catalog is the core module in Witboost.
+It keeps track of all entities you work with in Witboost (e.g. systems, components, resources, users, groups, domains and templates).
+Thus, most of Witboost modules and core components interact with the catalog (e.g. Builder, Scaffolder, etc.), meaning that some actions that we take on those dependent modules (e.g. making a commit on a data product from the Builder module), will require the user to have permissions both for the dependent module (e.g. the Builder) and the Catalog module.
 So in this sense, catalog permissions are needed for most operations behind the scenes.

 The catalog works with two objects:

-• Entities: these are data products, components, resources, users, groups, domains and templates.
+• Entities: these are systems, components, resources, users, groups, domains and templates.
 But not Governance policies or Marketplace items

 • Locations: there are the URLs or paths to the catalog-info.yaml that generate the corresponding entity. e.g. for a data product, the location corresponds to the URL that points to the catalog-info.yaml in the data product's repository.
 The catalog will periodically process each location and regenerate all entities so that they stay up-to-date with what is found from the origin location.